mchev/banhammer/README.md

 ## Upgrading To 2.0 from 1.x

-### Composer Dependencies

-To upgrade to Banhammer version 2.0, please follow these steps:
+To upgrade to Banhammer version 2.0, follow these simple steps:

-1. Update the package version in your application's composer.json file:
+1. Update the package version in your application's `composer.json` file:

 ```json
 "require": {